tytydraco/yessleep/out/Im_in_a_military_rescue_unit_Theres_a_reason_we_leave_survivors_behind_sometimes_Part_4.md

 Judging by our rations and water, we could stretch things for three days.
 Perhaps four.

-Weapons-wise, we still had most of our ammo save for the clip Bronson sprayed when he got grabbed.
+Weapons-wise, we still had most of our ammo save for the magazine Bronson sprayed when he got grabbed.

 Larson kept himself busy by tending to my wounds more often than necessary, but I let him do whatever he needed because I think taking care of someone kept his mind off Bronson and, to some extent, Ketterman.
 Evil as the man was, Larson had still taken a vow to care for everyone to the best of his ability.